CDS DS 595

 Assignments

-Two assignments develop skills in method design and critical analysis.
+Three assignments develop skills in method design and critical analysis.
 AI tools may be used freely, but the analysis and interpretation require critically engaging with what was produced.
 The discussion labs build foundational skills for these assignments.

 Final Project